DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

 # TensorFlow via Docker

-How to bring up Python 3  and TF in Docker
+How to bring up Python 3  and TensorFlow in Docker

 Good to run TF in docker by using default tag: latest